bitcoin-api/drq/README.md

 ```

 ## Set Up
-Your Redis URL can be set using the environment variable `process.env.REDIS_URL`
+Your Redis URL can be set using the environment variable `process.env.REDIS_URL`.
+The default Redis URL is `127.0.0.1:6379`.

 ## Example